Jararaca Scheduler System

 The @ScheduledAction decorator accepts several parameters:

-cron: A string representing the cron expression for the scheduled actionallow_overlap: A boolean indicating if new executions should start even if the previous one is still running (default:False)exclusive: A boolean indicating if the scheduled action should be executed in only one instance of the application (requires a distributed backend, default:True)timeout: An integer representing the timeout for the scheduled action in seconds (default:None)exception_handler: A callable that will be called when an exception is raised during execution (default:None)
+cron: A string representing the cron expression for the scheduled actionallow_overlap: A boolean indicating if new executions should start even if the previous one is still running (default:False)exclusive: A boolean indicating if the scheduled action should be executed in only one instance of the application (requires a distributed backend, default:True)timeout: An integer representing the timeout for the scheduled action in seconds (default:None)exception_handler: A callable that will be called when an exception is raised during execution (default:None)name: An optional name for the scheduled action, used for filtering which actions to run (default:None)group: An optional group name for the scheduled action, used for filtering which actions to run (default:None)

 Cron Expressions